 The parish registers, first mention 1751, show that the Queensberry tenants at Auchenbrack were Williamsons, first James, died 1787, then Samuel, died 1807, then another James, until he died in 1840.

 In 1810 Buccleuch took over the run-down estates of Queensberry and Auchenbrack was to benefit greatly.
-The final dykes were built and then, probably in the 1830s, the present steading was added on to the existing eighteenth century farmhouse.
+The final dykes were built and then, probably in the 1830s, the present steading was constructed.
 The rectangular steading was commissioned by Buccleuch and designed by famous Dumfries architect, Walter Newall, to provide up-to-date stables, byres, mill, storage and a bothy.

 The 1841 census shows the coming of the Wallaces, well, Samuel Williamson Wallace initially.
 He was 30 years old and a tenant of Buccleuch at £300 per annum.